gytdau/website/index.md

 <div class="bio gap-4 flex flex-col">
 <h2>
 Hi, I am a technical generalist.
-I like making computers do stuff and want to be very good at it.
 </h2>
 <p>
-I am very happy to be alive.
-I care deeply about alleviating human frustration with shitty software or bad craft.
-Most theories of impact underrate the commonplace and the beautiful, and undervalue obsession with doing the basic stuff well.
+I care deeply about craft.
+I suspect most theories of impact underrate the commonplace and the beautiful, and undervalue obsession with doing the basic stuff well.
 </p>
 <p>
 In 2023, I moved from Dublin, Ireland to San Francisco.
 I'm currently building financial infrastructure for logistics at AtoB, and I previously interned at Stripe.
 I'm also an <a href="https://newscience.org/emergent-ventures-winners/">Emergent Ventures</a> grant recipient.